josbmenm/Aven/README.md

 The database layer helps you manage several sources of data, handles real-time data syncronization, and supports user authentication and permissions (coming soon).

-### React Navigation
+### Aven Navigation

 Aven apps use React Navigation to share navigation logic and views between the web and react native.
+Aven Navigation is a set of navigators that are designed to be idiomatic on every platform, yet still customizable for most occasions.

 ### Aven Tools